Your Fresno packing house invoices fruit before it knows the price and QuickBooks wants a number now

 How to choose a developer in Fresno

 Hire a partner who has built consignment and grower accounting, not a generic bookkeeping app.
 Ask how they book a load with no final price, how they compute and audit a grower pool, and how blended COGS works as lots age.
 A team rooted in Central Valley ag finance knows the grower statement and the audit are the real test.
-Connect the accounting layer to your ERP (Enterprise Resource Planning) software, inventory management software, and business intelligence dashboards so settlements, lots, and returns reconcile across the whole operation.
+Connect the accounting layer to your ERP (Enterprise Resource Planning) software, inventory management software, and business intelligence (BI) dashboards so settlements, lots, and returns reconcile across the whole operation.

 - Consignment loads book at estimate and true up at settlement, so revenue is right without a manual fix weeks later